MOT cost .

 Picked against this car's top failure patterns.
 Affiliate links to Amazon UK — we earn a small cut at no cost to you.
 Disclosed up-front, doesn't shape the data.

-Buying or keeping a I30?
+Buying or keeping an I30?

 Use the failure ranking as a pre-test checklist or a haggling lever.
 Treat the headline pass rate as a fleet-wide trend, not a guarantee on any individual car.

-If you own a I30 and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
+If you own an I30 and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
 The ranking shows the patterns testers flag most often across the country.